sanster23/k8s-prow-guide/README.md

-# PROW - CI in Kubernetes way
+# PROW - CI in Kubernetes

 This repo is intended for just a getting started guide for Prow.
 Since the official documentation of Prow misses a lot of gaps.